akltech/Object-Detection/README.md

 </p>
 Figure 1.
 The result of a noisy image of a sky, object detection on the noisy image, and noise removal with a blur filter.
   <br></p>
-Image filters, such as blurring and dilation, will reduce the algorithm's complexity.
 The following steps are recommendations.
-Deviating from these steps is OK if it serves your input video better.
-For example, bilateral blurring is a common technique in computer vision to remove noise.
+Deviating from these steps is OK; experimenting with image filters is integral to computer vision.
+For example, you may try bilateral blurring to remove noise.
 For more information about image preprocessing functions, see <a href="https://docs.opencv.org/3.4/d4/d86/group__imgproc__filter.html" target="_blank">Image Filtering.</a>
   <br></p>

 **Apply image filters:**